uroybd/topobon/src/site/notes/Entities/Literature/V for Vendetta/Characters/V.md

 ### Bishop Anthony Liliman
 V lured [[Entities/Literature/V for Vendetta/Characters/Bishop Anthony Lilliman\|Lilliman]] using [[Entities/Literature/V for Vendetta/Characters/Evey Hammond\|Evey]], and killed him using a poisoned wafer.

+### Delia Surridge
+The Vendetta against Delia Surridge shows some sense of empathy from V's part.
+V injected him with poison while she was asleep and was very kind to her through the lat minutes of her life.